marcoantonioni/wxo-adk-studio/agent-tools-chat-inputs/README.md

 - you say: My first name is James, my last name is Bond, give me my full name.<br>
 -- agent answer: Your full name is Marco Antonioni.

-- you say: My name is Jhonny, some one call me by last name and says Stecchino, give me my full name.<br>
+- you say: My name is Johnny, some one call me by last name and says Stecchino, give me my full name.<br>
--- agent answer: Your full name is Marco Antonioni.
+-- agent answer: Your full name is Johnny Stecchino.